ladybug-tools/honeybee-core/README.md

 ([EnergyPlus](https://energyplus.net/)/[OpenStudio](https://www.openstudio.net/)).

 This repository is the main repository for Honeybee core libraries.
-To extend the functionalities of this library you should install available Honeybee plugin or write your own.
-See [here](https://github.com/ladybug-tools/honeybee-plugin) to get started with writing your first plugin.
+To extend the functionalities of this library you should install available Honeybee extensions or write your own.
+See [here](https://github.com/ladybug-tools/honeybee-extension) to get started with writing your first extension.

-See [here](https://github.com/ladybug-tools/honeybee-plugin) to get started with writing your first plugin.

-Here are a number of available plugins for Honeybee:
+Here are a number of available extensions for Honeybee:

-- [honeybee-radiance](https://github.com/ladybug-tools/honeybee-radiance): Adds Radiance functionalities to Honeybee.
+- [honeybee-energy](https://github.com/ladybug-tools/honeybee-energy): Adds Energy simulation to Honeybee.
-- [honeybee-grasshopper](https://github.com/ladybug-tools/honeybee-grasshopper): Adds functionalities to convert Rhino/Grasshopper geometry to Honeybee geometry.
-- [honeybee-dynamo](https://github.com/ladybug-tools/honeybee-dynamo): Adds functionalities to convert Dynamo geometry to Honeybee geometry.